belgattitude/soluble-japha/doc/language_recipes.md

 ```

 !!! tip
-    While the bridge might offer more flexibity, CoreNLP provides a [rest server](http://stanfordnlp.github.io/CoreNLP/corenlp-server.html)
+    While the bridge might offer more flexibility, CoreNLP provides a [rest server](http://stanfordnlp.github.io/CoreNLP/corenlp-server.html)
-    and is recommended for integration with PHP.
+    that should be considered first for integration with PHP.

 ### JDBC example